rpj/spring83/README.md

 Writes boards into `SPRING83_CONTENT_DIR` (or `./.content` by default).

-If Docker is available, can be run simply with `docker compose up --build -d`: `SPRING83_CONTENT_DIR_HOST` must be specified to be the host-side path for which `SPRING83_CONTENT_DIR` will map to internally.
+If Docker is available, an [image is published to Docker Hub](https://hub.docker.com/repository/docker/0l0lol/serve) you may use or `serve` can be run from this repo with `docker compose up --build -d`.

+`SPRING83_CONTENT_DIR_HOST` must be specified to be the host-side path for which `SPRING83_CONTENT_DIR` will map to internally.

 Other environment variables you should set:
   * `SPRING83_FQDN`: your fully-qualified domain name (no protocol scheme, e.g. `0l0.lol`)